I-am-VarunM/5StagePipelinedRV32ICycle/README.md

-# Single cycle CPU - running on FPGA
+# Pipelined CPU - running on FPGA
 Implement all instructions for RISC-V including Branch instructions.
 This repository will provide the automation flow for running the design into hardware.

 ## Changes to make in cpu.v file: